Terracotta-OSS/jira-site/issues/EHC-33.md

 <div markdown="1" class="comment">

-In previous comment the property "print\1local\1addr" was true, sorry.
+In previous comment the property "print\_local\_addr" was true, sorry.